dsander/eve_gate/README.markdown

 ## Copyright

 Copyright (c) 2010 Dominik Sander.

+eve_gate is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See LICENSE for details.
+See the GNU General Public License for more details.